KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.7.1.md

 Consent management is very costly to manage for all stakeholders,  difficult to regulate, and unusable for people at scale.
 The scale of information sharing however, continues to grow at a phenomenal rate.

 ## Consent is Not Scalable
 As described above, there is no common consent record format and no standard practive  to bind trust frameworks to a service users consent.

 This is compounded by each organization posting their policies in different locations, using different trust frameworks, different technology and using different practices.

 # The Solution
-The solution is an 'open consent' model that provides people with a simple, standardized, easy-to-read consent record.
+The solution is an 'open consent' model that provides people with a simple, standardized, easy-to-read consent reciept.
 The act of providing a consent record itself demonstrates the capacity for compliance and builds trust with the management of personal data.

-A common consent receipt format can be used as the first layer in layering privacy policy and it can be used to communicate a consent notice at the point at which it is provided.
+A common consent receipt format can be used as the first layer in layering privacy policy and it can be used to communicate a consent notice at the point at which consent is provided.

 # Scope
+This specificiation is for companies or individuals who want to provide a higher standard of notice and consent.
 The scope of the MVCR is limited to defining the minimum consent fields for an explicit consent.
 With the transparent aim to standardize the minimum fields to create a common receipt meta-format defined here and called a ‘consent receipt’ (CR).

 Core use is to make a standard way to communicate about fine grained consent and contexts, using policy, between Data Subject and PII Controller.

 # MVCR: Core Profile

-## Design Principles (TBD v0.8)

-## Functional Objective (TBF v0.8)
+## Functional Objective
+To create a common receipt format for consent.

 ## 5 Sections
 The MVCR is broken down into 5 sections for usability and to aid in understanding the core function.
 The 5 sections are:
 1. Header
 2. Data Controller Contact & Policy
 3. Purpose Specification
-4. Personal Information
+4. Personally Identifiable Information
 5. Information Sharing

 The order is specific and is part of the specification.